-Letting kids go into our private items, had nothing to do with the house, so afraid of the customer and not speaking up for us.
-This happened often and there is no excuse for it.
-If it's a dresser it's not staying with the house.
+They let kids go into our private items that had nothing to do with the house because they were so afraid of the customer and wouldn't speak up for us.
+This happens often, and there is no excuse for it.
+If it’s a dresser, it’s not staying with the house.
 They have no business going into your private items.

-I see this bully around town ever so often and I still do not speak to him.
-People on the lake don't like him.
-He thinks they can't fish in their boats in front of the house.
-There are very few people I dislike completely but this man I can't stand.
+I see this bully around town every once in a while, and I still do not speak to him.
+People on the lake don’t like him.
+He thinks they can’t fish in their boats in front of the house.
+There are very few people I dislike completely, but this man I can’t stand.

-We sold our second house through the realtor, but by the time the buyer tried to pay $10,000.00 less we were so mad at everything which happened we said “No, take it or leave it at this price” They took it even though they tried to con us into more stuff later.
+We sold our second house through the realtor, but by the time the buyer tried to pay $10,000.00 less, we were so mad at everything that happened.
+We said, “No, take it or leave it at this price.”
+They took it even though they tried to con us into more stuff later.

-We learned one lesson, sell your house as is, and “promise nothing, nothing at all."
-If you say you will remove all items from property they will come up with things not connected to the house and you never expected to have to move.
+We learned one lesson—sell your house as is and promise nothing, nothing at all.
+If you say you will remove all items from the property, they will come up with things not connected to the house and that you never expected to have to move.

 We had another day to get things out of the house.

-Remember you are hiring the Real Estate Co. you are the one paying them from the money you get from your home.
+Remember, you are hiring the real estate company; you are the one paying them from the money you get from your home.
 You are the boss, not the buyers.
-If you don't like the real estate company get rid of them.
+If you don't like the real estate company, get rid of them.
 We had problems with all the companies we went with.
 Each one pulled their own little tricks.